BisolaKadiri/News-Headline-AB-Testing/README.md

 Headline length was used as a proxy for engagement in this analysis.
 The logical next step is to run A/B tests on actual click-through rates or read-time data to establish direct causal impact.

 **4. Acknowledge data limitations**
-- NewsAPI free tier truncates article content — word counts may not reflect full articles
+- NewsAPI free tier truncates article content, word counts may not reflect full articles
 - No direct engagement metrics (clicks, shares) were available
 - Articles outside the 6AM–12PM and 6PM–12AM windows were excluded, removing 39% of the dataset

----

 ## 🛠️ Tools & Libraries